 Avalon Walnut Creek (LEED Certified)

 NAHB GREEN CERTIFIED COMMUNITIESAvalon Rockville Centre (Bronze Level)

 CITY AND MARKET PARTICIPATION

-Boston: In 2015 we joined the Mayor’s Carbon Cup and are currently members of the Green Ribbon Commission, committing 1M square feet of our Boston properties to a 35% reduction in energy use intensity by 2020.
+Boston: Joined the Mayor’s Carbon Cup in 2015 and are members of the Green Ribbon Commission.
+As Mayor’s Cup participants we are committing 1MM square feet of our Boston properties to a 35% reduction in energy use intensity by 2020.

 New York: Joined the Carbon Challenge in 2017, committing to reduce greenhouse gas emissions across selected buildings in our portfolio by at least 30 percent, and are participating in the Retrofit Accelerator program.
 With this program we are committing two buildings to a deeper efficiency retrofit in support of the city’s bold goal to reduce citywide emissions by 80 percent by 2050.